Aayush4ever/Knnx-assingment/Readme.md

 # 🎉 End

-This README explains the entire logic behind both assignments clearly and professionally, matching the format expected in KN-Lang training.
+This README explains the entire logic behind both assignments clearly and professionally, matching the format expected in KN‑Lang training.